vishvAsa/kalpAntaram/kANe/v1p1/64_medhAtithi.md

 Some common nyāyas mentioned by M. are · Brāhmaṇa parivrāja kanyāya (on Manu I. 22 ), Kākatāliya-nyāya (on Manu I. 12 ), Viśvajit-nyāya ( on Manu II.
 2).

 Bühler at first took the remark on Manu XII.
-19 ) about Sārīraka' as780 referring to Saṅkara’s bhāsya on the Vedānta sutra, but later on changed his opinion (SBE vol. 25, p.
+19 ) about Sārīraka' as780 referring to Śhaṅkara’s bhāsya on the Vedānta sutra, but later on changed his opinion (SBE vol. 25, p.
 CXXII) and held that it probably implies a reference to the Sārīraka sūtras.
 Bühler's considered opinion does not seem to be right.
-The words 'yatheha rājā ... apaiti' are a summary of Saṅkara’s bhāsya on Vedāntasūtra II.
+The words 'yatheha rājā ... apaiti' are a summary of Śhaṅkara’s bhāsya on Vedāntasūtra II.
 1. 34 and II.
 3. 42. and I. 2.
 11-12.
 On Manu II.
 83 he refers to the Upanisad bhāsya761 on Chāndogya II.
 23. 4 and says that that passage